ros-navigation/docs.nav2.org/docs/community/maintainer_docs/distribution_release.md

 - Update `.circleci/config.yml` to use the new distribution image (replace `ghcr.io/ros-navigation/navigation2:main`).
 - Update `.devcontainer/devcontainer.json` to `cacheFrom` the new distribution image (replace `ghcr.io/ros-navigation/navigation2:main`).
-- Update `Dockerfile` to use the new distribution’s image rather than `rolling`.
+- Update `Dockerfile` to use the new distribution's image rather than `rolling`.
-- Update `tools/distro.Dockerfile` to use the new distribution’s image rather than `rolling` in 3x places.
+- Update `tools/distro.Dockerfile` to use the new distribution's image rather than `rolling` in 3x places.

-Then, retrigger the Update CI Image workflow in Nav2’s GitHub Actions tab, it should now also be successful.
+Then, retrigger the Update CI Image workflow in Nav2's GitHub Actions tab, it should now also be successful.
 Open a dummy PR against the new distribution branch and ensure that it builds successfully.

 ## 6. Update Auxiliary Projects